 B. Deterministic Exclusion Test (DET)

 5.d.
-If the anticipated mortality for the group of policies exceeds the valuation mortality, then the company shall use the anticipated mortality to determine the valuation net premium.
-For this purpose, mortality shall be measured as the present value of future death claims discounted at the valuation interest rate used for the NPR.
+If the anticipated mortality for the group of policies exceeds the prescribed CSO mortality rates for the NPR determined in Section 3.C.1.a through 3.C.1.f , then the company shall use anticipated mortality to determine the valuation net premium.
+For this purpose, mortality shall be measured as the present value of future death claims as of the valuation date discounted at the valuation interest rate used for the NPR.